cbejensen/dropbox-api-tutorial/README.md

 # Dropbox API Tutorial

-Within the `lessons` folder you'll find lessons on how to use Dropbox API.
-To view a lesson, enter `npm run {lessonNum}` in your terminal, where `{lessonNum}` is the lesson you want to view.
+The code used for an upcoming Scrimba tutorial on how to use the Dropbox API, specifically the JavaScript SDK.

-## What do I need to take this tutorial?
+## How do I use this?

-Some knowledge of JavaScript.
-We'll quickly address some of the ES6+ features we use as we go through.
+After cloning the repo, enter `npm run {lessonNum}` in your terminal, where `{lessonNum}` is the lesson you want to view.